shardullavekar/android-sdk/ReadMe.md

 ```

 What if there is a custom `Application` class already?
-Then, add the following line to `onCreate()` method of that custom application class.
+Then, add the following code snippet inside the `onCreate()` method of that custom application class.
 ```Java
     @Override
         public void onCreate() {